About

 With this in mind, DIU humbly initiated the One Student One Laptop program.
 Our goal is to ensure that every student is equipped with the technological support they need to learn effectively, grow confidently, and compete globally.

-Academic Uses of a Laptop
+Uses of a Laptop

 - Access course materials from DIU portal or Google Classroom